SumoLogic/sumologic-documentation/docs/observability/kubernetes/apps.md

 ### Concepts, Definitions and Methodology

-It is relatively well known that DevOps staff concerned about Out of Memory (OOM) and CPU throttling may set high memory, and CPU requests on their containers.
+It is relatively well known that DevOps staff concerned about Out of Memory (OOM) and CPU throttling may set high memory and CPU requests on their containers.
 This results in situations where Kubernetes clusters are over-provisioned compared to actual usage.
-Conversely, Kubernetes clusters may be underprovisioned leading to risk of OOM and throttling and resulting downtime.
+Conversely, Kubernetes clusters may be underprovisioned, leading to risk of OOM and throttling and resulting downtime.

 The slack is the difference between usage and requests measures cost for both cpu (cores) and memory (GB).
 Higher slack implies higher costs as cpu and memory used are less than what has been provisioned for a given container.
 Conversely negative slack, while saving costs, increase risk for container eviction due to memory overages or container throttling.
 These latter events impact application availability and performance and may lead to incidents.
 The cost-risk tradeoff is diagrammed below.

 The input for the optimization is time series data for each container’s cpu, memory usage, and requests over the past eight days.
 A given container can behave differently depending on the pod in which it is deployed.
-For example, an nginx container in Pod A may behave differently from the same container in Pod B. As a result, GI Kubernetes DevOps detects unique deployment-container combinations called “container groups”, analyzes cpu and memory time series data for them and recommends optimal requests and limits based on the best combination of slack (or cost) and risk.
+For example, an nginx container in Pod A may behave differently from the same container in Pod B. As a result, GI Kubernetes DevOps detects unique deployment-container combinations called "container groups", analyzes cpu and memory time series data for them and recommends optimal requests and limits based on the best combination of slack (or cost) and risk.
 The recommendations cover three scenarios; pick the one that best serves the needs of your application:

 * **Cost-optimized**: lowest slack (or cost) accompanied with relatively higher risk (measured by percent at-risk minutes for the deployment-container)
 * **Reliability-optimized**: highest slack (or cost) accompanied with relatively lower risk (measured by percent at-risk minutes for the deployment-container)